SpockTech/PyTextOS/README.md

 3. Insert the USB or CD/DVD into the computer
 4. Power on the computer

 Once you will see `Loading installer...`, wait for it to finish.
 Then, you will have to follow the on-screen instructions to install PyTextOS 1.0 on to your computer.
+If you only have one drive installed on your computer, PyTextOS will automatically copy the files to your drive without you having to do anything.
+If you have more than one drive installed on your computer, you will have to manually select where to install PyTextOS.